Snapchat, Facebook Live, Periscope. The live video revolution is here. If you haven’t already embraced the trend, it’s time to catch up.

 - Your image, handle and tagline are all set by your Twitter account, but you can edit these in the app.

-- To start a broadcast, you need to ‘Enable camera’ and ‘Enable microphone’.
+- To start a broadcast, you need to ‘Enable the camera’ and ‘Enable the microphone’.
 The ‘Enable location’ is optional.

 - At the top of the broadcast screen, you can name your live stream, while the icons at the bottom allow you to toggle location, public/private, chat and Twitter updates.